Avaiga/taipy-doc/docs/knowledge_base/demos/image_classif.md

 ## Video 2: [Interactive Image Classification with Taipy](https://youtu.be/iICxa4tK9jk?si=fi42idYdQv_EVac5)

-In the second video, we'll dive into creating custom pipelines with Taipy back-end and TensorFlow to enhance your machine learning workflows.
+In the second video, we'll dive into creating custom pipelines with Taipy and TensorFlow to enhance your machine learning workflows.

 ```$pip install taipy```